-Although some proposals agree on the need of adopting a social stance, as far as we can tell the formal definition of organization-centered patterns and social structures in general, along with their computational realization, remain largely undeveloped (as noted in [24]).
+Although some proposals agree on the need of adopting a social stance, as far as we can tell the formal definition of organization-centered patterns and social structures in general, along with their computational realization, remain largely undeveloped (as noted in [26]).

-In addition to these infrastructures and methodologies just mentioned, some agent research has focused on the introduction of social concepts such as organizations or institutions (e.g. [17],[5], [23]), however, there are yet no tools supporting their computational realization, nor a proper engineering methodology directly associated with them.
+In addition to these infrastructures and methodologies just mentioned, some agent research has focused on the introduction of social concepts such as organizations (e.g. [18],[5]),or institutions (e.g. [25]), [14], [13]).
+Nonetheless, to the best of our knowledge there are no tools supporting their computational realization, nor a proper engineering methodology directly associated with them.

-A promising line of work is the one adopted by Omicini and Castelfranchi (e.g. [16]).
+A promising line of work is the one adopted by Omicini and Castelfranchi (e.g. [17]).
 It postulates some significant similarities with our EI approach: focus on the social aspects of the interactions, a unified metaphor that prevails along the development cycle, and the construction of tools to implement methodological ideas.
 They discuss coordination artifacts and propose to develop them as devices to wrap agents so that their interactions in a given MAS are subject to that MAS protocol and keep an accurate picture of the interaction context.
 While their proposal mentions other conceptual design levels -and, consequently, other devices- the actual development of the methodology and the associated tools appears to be still rather tentative.